 On arrival, please come to the Chapter House - which is, among other things, the vergers' office, by the Double Open Wood pipes in the South Quire Aisle.
-The duty verger will welcome you and supply you with keys to the organ and Cathedral Hall; however, please be aware that he or she may have other duties to juggle at the same time and may not be able to be in two places at once.
+The duty verger will welcome you and supply you with keys to the organ and Cathedral Hall; however, please be aware that he or she may have other duties to juggle at the same time and cannot be in two places at once.
 Please familiarise yourself and your choir with the evacuation procedures when these are given to you.